 Nuttier’s organic handmade artisan cookies are a healthier snack alternative for Chinese New Year.
 Handmade from nothing but the finest all-natural, 100% plant-based ingredients, people on a diabetic diet can savour these cookies which contain no refined sugars, synthetic oils, preservatives, or artificial flavours.
 Plus, their Almond Butter Cookies come in a variety of flavours, including Chocolate Chip, Earl Grey Lavender and Matcha.
 Other healthy snacks, like granola clusters and brownies, can be found on Nuttier’s website.

 8. Dark Chocolate Melts by Bud of Joy

-Stone-ground wholemeal flour, organic raw honey and organic raw cacao are the highlights of these dark chocolate cookies that you can buy from Buds of Joy.
+Stone-ground wholemeal flour, organic raw honey and organic raw cacao are the highlights of these dark chocolate cookies that you can buy from Bud of Joy.
 Raw honey doesn’t have any added sugar and is generally safer for people with diabetes to snack on.

 9. Flourless Black Sesame Cookies by Clean Addicts

 10. Hazelnut Crunch by Bakening